Officer resigns over swastika carved into car

 "I am dismayed and deeply disturbed by this incident," said Picariello, who went on to say that "there is no room for excuses of ignorance.
 The swastika is a symbol of hate and genocide, and we must speak up against acts of hate and hate speech whenever and wherever we encounter it."

-Picariello also said he has been in touch with the Anti-Defamation League of New England and will have then provide training and resources for everyone in the department.
+Picariello said he has been in touch with the Anti-Defamation League of New England and will have them provide training and resources for everyone in the department.

 Picariello also said he will hire an outside investigator to conduct fact-finding and commission an independent administrative review.